Free Kitchen Hacks eBook

 In this recipe, you will learn how to make a quick and classic homemade Chimichurri Sauce, how to prepare, marinate, and bake your salmon, and some of my favorite ways to serve up this delicious and simple fish dish.

-Oh, by the way, you’re a spicy food lover like me, you can amp up this recipe by using my Spicy Serrano Pepper Chimichurri Sauce instead!
+Oh, by the way, if you’re a spicy food lover like me, you can amp up this recipe by using my Spicy Serrano Pepper Chimichurri Sauce instead!

 Chimichurri Salmon Ingredients